medillcherubs/2017-web-week/cherub-quiz/README.md

 [INSERT Description of what this project is.]

+#### Viewing this project
+You can view the project [live on GitHub Pages](https://medillcherubs.github.io/2017-web-week/cherub-quiz/index.html) and you can see the page where it's been embedded [into the Cherub WordPress site]().

-[INSERT Link to the published version of this project on Github.]
+  [UPDATE Link to the published version of this project on WordPress.]

+#### Editing the Content
+To edit the content in this project you need to edit the HTML in the index.html page.
+Click on this link to go to the editor.
+Make the changes you want to make, then click the green "Commit" button at the bottom of the page.
+You should see the changes appear within a minute on the WordPress site.

+#### Embedding In WordPress

-Paste this into your Wordpress post, under the "Text" tab instead of the "Visual" tab:
+Paste this into your WordPress post, under the "Text" tab instead of the "Visual" tab:

 ```
 [raw]